Medical Disclaimer

 It is not possible to purchase Adderall over-the-counter (OTC).
 Because of its potential for misuse and dependency, this prescription drug, which includes amphetamine salts, is categorized as a restricted substance.

-Which are the top 5 drugs for ADHD?
+What are the top 5 ADHD medications?

 The optimum ADHD medicine for a certain individual may differ from that of another due to a variety of unique characteristics.
 Nonetheless, the following five ADHD drugs are often prescribed: